cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Selecting a teacher will pass that `Teacher` model to the `onchange` function.
 From that teacher we extract only the `id` with `value="id"` which is passed to `(mut teacherId)` as first argument.
-That updates the `teacherId` property in the controller, that is bound to a _queryParam_ in the URL, and that refreshing the model hook of the route.
+That updates the `teacherId` property in the controller, that is bound to a _queryParam_ in the URL, tehen refreshing the model hook of the route.

 Neat.